tannerdolby/tannerdolby/README.md

 📫 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)

-🔭 I’m currently working on building ReactJS apps and anything animation/art related ✨
+🔭 I’m currently working on building my website with GatsbyJS and GraphQL

 ⚡ Fun fact: I play the piano 🎹